 If n is not prime, the residues are not an integral domain and cancellation of a nonzero factor is not always possible.
 If d is the greatest common divisor of a and n, then for all z and z' we have this result:(5)

 If a and n are relatively prime, which means d is 1, we can cancel a from both sides of the equation.

-Positive real numbers have two square roots and negative real numbers have none.
+Positive real numbers have two square roots in the real numbers and negative real numbers have none.

-Positive integers have two square roots if they are perfect squares, otherwise they have none.
+Positive integers have two square roots in the integers if they are perfect squares, otherwise they have none.

 The following always hold:(7)